AndreTeixeira1998/overleafwiki/Upgrading-Containers.md

 --env SHARELATEX_MONGO_URL=mongodb://dockerhost/sharelatex-copy
 ```

+#### Closing Editor
+Todo a more seamless migration of containers you can close the editor before shutting the container down.
+This can be done via the `close editor` tab in https://www.sharelatex.com/admin.
+There are 2 buttons

+* Close Editor - Stops anyone trying to load up the editor
+* Disconnect all users - Kicks anyone who is currently connected to the editor forcing a refresh.
+If the editor is closed the refresh will not take them back into the editor.

+Once the editor is closed the only way to open is to restart the docker container.

 #### Upgrade process
 To use the new docker container stop and remove the currently running ShareLaTeX container: